hvperdrive/wcm-template-manager-ngx/README.md

 Next add the `DynamicLoadModule` to your module and pass the array into it.

-Also add the array to your declarations.
+Don't forget to add the array to your declarations as well.

 ```javascript
 @ngModule({